 The first year for Primary school begins with students who turn age 5 on or before August 1.
 In accordance with KRS 158.031(6), JCPS has established criteria for early entrance to Primary 1 (P1), also known as kindergarten.
-Students who turn 5 years old between August 2 and October 31 will be eligible for early entrance enrollment provided that the students meets criteria established by the Jefferson County Board of Education (JCBE).
-Contact the Parent Assistance Center at (502)485-6250 for more information.
+Students who turn 5 years old between August 2 and October 31 will be eligible for early entrance enrollment provided that the students meets criteria established by the JCBE.
+Contact the Parent Assistance Center at (502) 485-6250 for more information.